openwebos/core-apps/README.md

 * email
 * memos

+Note: This release is provided for informational purposes only.

 ## Dependencies

-Note: LunaSysMgr must be running in order to launch the core applications.

 Core-apps have the following dependencies: